 Frequently asked questions about Datarails alternatives

-Why use FP&A software instead of native Excel or Google Sheets?
+Why use FP&A software at all instead of Excel or Google Sheets?

-Three reasons: (1) version control - Excel breaks when multiple finance team members edit; FP&A platforms have proper version history; (2) real-time data integration - native ERP/HRIS/CRM connections eliminate manual data refresh; (3) consolidation - multi-entity, multi-currency consolidation is a one-month manual effort in Excel and a one-day workflow in dedicated tools.
-For finance teams above 5-10 people or businesses above $20M revenue, dedicated FP&A typically pays back in time saved within 6-12 months.
+Three reasons.
+Version control: Excel breaks when multiple finance team members edit, and dedicated FP&A platforms ship proper version history.
+Real-time data integration: native ERP, HRIS, and CRM connections eliminate the weekly manual data refresh.
+Consolidation: multi-entity, multi-currency consolidation is a one-month manual effort in Excel and a one-day workflow in dedicated tools.
+For finance teams above 5-10 people or businesses above roughly $20M revenue, dedicated FP&A typically pays back in time saved within 6-12 months.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.